Zernach/gauntlet-ai-figna-frontend/README.md

 ## Authentication Setup

-This project uses **Supabase Authentication** with Google Sign-In.
+This project uses **Supabase Authentication**.
 To set up authentication:

 1. Create a Supabase project at [supabase.com](https://supabase.com)
-2. Enable Google OAuth provider in Authentication → Providers
+2. Enable your preferred authentication provider in Authentication → Providers
 3. Configure authorized redirect URLs
 4. Copy your project URL and anon key to `.env`